DrEerie/EerieSpammer/README.md

 pip install -r requirements.txt
 ```
-Congratulations you have successfully installed the now its time to use it.
+**_Congratulations!! you have successfully installed the now its time to use it._**
+___
 # Usage

- You can nevigate to EerieSpammeer and use the tool via following commands.
+ You can nevigate to EerieSpammeer and use the tool via following commands.(in both Linux and Windows.)

 ```
 cd EerieSpammer

 python3 Spammer.py

 ```
  Now EerieSpammer will start Running .
 It will ask your requirements .
 Just enter the value and use it .